ANDY HARGREAVES + DENNIS SHIRLEY

-This fall, the two highly regarded Boston College researchers will partner with ASCD (formerly the Association for Supervision and Curriculum Development) to present “The Whole Child, Whole Person Summit: Redefining Achievement, Education, and Well-being,” a two-day gathering that begins October 22 at Boston College.
-Partially funded by the Yidan Prize Foundation, it will focus on research, presentations, and discussions that organizers hope will encourage participants to move beyond what the Lynch professors consider a narrow definition of academic achievement based on content mastery and test scores.
-Their goal is to embrace all spheres of students’ long-term development and success.
+This fall, the two highly regarded Boston College researchers partnered with ASCD (formerly the Association for Supervision and Curriculum Development) to present “The Whole Child, Whole Person Summit: Redefining Achievement, Education, and Well-being,” a two-day gathering that began October 22 at Boston College.
+Partially funded by the Yidan Prize Foundation, it focused on research, presentations, and discussions that organizers say encouraged participants to move beyond what the Lynch professors consider a narrow definition of academic achievement based on content mastery and test scores.
+Their goal was to embrace all spheres of students’ long-term development and success.

-The event opens with an invitation-only “pre-conference” for 40 researchers and policymakers.
-It continues October 22 and 23, when some 190 teachers, principals, superintendents, and other education professionals are expected to attend.
+The event opened with an invitation-only “pre-conference” for 40 researchers and policymakers.
+It continued October 22 and 23, when some 190 teachers, principals, superintendents, and other education professionals attended.